ClusterHQ/flocker/docs/gettingstarted/tutorial/vagrant-setup.rst

    .. code-block:: console

       [~/flocker-tutorial]$ ssh root@172.16.255.250 flocker-reportstate --version
-      0.1.0
+      0.1.2

-Only proceed if you find that you are running an older version of flocker.
+Only proceed if you find that you are running an older version of Flocker.

 There are two ways upgrade: